mailgun/kafka-pixy/README.md

 `POST /topics/<topic>?key=<key>` - submits a message to the Kafka topic with name **topic**, using a hash of **key** to determine the shard where the message should go to.
-The body of the request represents the message that is submitted to Kafka as is.
+The content type should be `application/json` and the body of the request is a json object that represents a message.

 If **key** is not specified then the message is submitted to a random shard.
 Note that it is not the same as specifying an empty key value, for empty string is a valid key value, and therefore all messages with an empty key value go to the same shard.

 E.g. if a Kafka-Pixy processes has been started with the `--tcpAddr=0.0.0.0:8080` argument, then you can test it using **curl** as follows: